comunica/website/pages/association/bounty_process.md

 Once a bounty has been fully finalized, you can request your payment by _submitting an expense_ via [Open Collective](https://opencollective.com/comunica-association/).
 When submitting an expense, you must attach an invoice, which must be a valid fiscal document.
-This document must at least contain your VAT ID and your address and the Comunica Association's address:
+This document must at least contain your VAT ID and your address, the Comunica Association (Open Collective Europe must not be mentioned), and the Comunica Association's address:

 ```
-Comunica Association
+AA Tower (Ghent University – imec)
-Cantorsteen 10
+Technologiepark-Zwijnaarde 122
-1000 Bruxelles
+9052 Ghent, Belgium
 België
 ```